Alternate Energy Sources: Is Solar Power Renewable?

 People often wonder what alternative forms of energy can be used to reduce their

-carbon dioxide footprint on the earth.
-When asked,
+environmental footprint on the earth.
+When asked, "Is solar power renewable",

-the answer isn't as straight forward as you may think.
+the answer isn't as straight-forward as you may think.

 Renewable power is any form of energy that is not depleted when used or harnessed